Working to reduce wait times for visas: Canadian High Commission in India | Education

 - India

-With a large number of Indians having to face long waiting times for Canadian visas, Canada's High Commission here on Thursday said it understands their ''frustration and disappointment'', and assured that it is working to improve the situation.
+With a large number of Indians facing long waiting times for Canadian visas, Canada's High Commission here said it understands their ''frustration and disappointment'', and assured that it is working to improve the situation.

-The Canadian High Commission, in a series of tweets, said thousands of Indian students were receiving their visas every week and that it would continue to make every effort to reduce the wait time.
+The Canadian High Commission, in a series of tweets on Thursday, said thousands of Indian students were receiving their visas every week and that it would continue to make every effort to reduce the wait time.

 ''We understand your frustration and disappointment and want to assure you that we are working to improve the situation.
 In fact, we have been processing applications throughout the year, including study permits for the September 2022 intake,'' it said.